 After graduating high school, Levine attended Wayne State University and took night classes while he continued to work during the day.
 His interest and passion for poetry continued with the encouragement from his mother.

-In 1953, at the end of his first marriage, Levine joined a friend at the University of Iowa.
+In 1953, Levine entered the Writers' Workshop at the University of Iowa.

 At the Workshop

-Levine's time at the Iowa Writer's Workshop began with much confusion.
-Though Paul Engle had 'promised' Levine a grant to attend the workshop, Engle left without informing anyone of this promise.
-In light of these circumstances, Levine was advised to register for just one course.
-That semester, Levine registered for three courses: two taught by Robert Lowell and one course in fiction.
+Levine's time at the Iowa Writer's Workshop began with three courses: two taught by Robert Lowell and one course in fiction.

 Robert Lowell, though already a giant of the literary world, left Levine disappointed.
 Though Lowell had considerable flaws as a teacher, Levine continued to respect him.
 At the end of the semester, Lowell told Levine he had "come the farthest" of all the students.